 The Research, Science and Innovation Domain Plan (the Domain Plan) set out the broad vision and direction for science and innovation data in New Zealand.
 It identified a need for better information about research and development funding, expenditure and outputs, so that as a country we would be able to answer enduring questions about how to best design and implement RS&I activity to achieve social, economic, health and environmental objectives.

-In the past two years, MBIE has worked closely with the sector to start defining a common set of definitions of concepts and data elements to create a conceptual model for NZRIS.
+In the past 2 years, MBIE has worked closely with the sector to start defining a common set of definitions of concepts and data elements to create a conceptual model for NZRIS.
 We released the draft conceptual model for public consultation in March 2017 and submissions closed in mid-April.
 A Māori consultation round was also undertaken.
 We worked with the sector to improve this model and ultimately released the NRIS Conceptual Framework in December 2017.
-You can find previous material here.

 Learning from similar systems overseas